Sciencethebird/Collision/README.md

 ![Alt text](https://github.com/Sciencethebird/Collision/blob/master/collision_demo_1.PNG)
 - Real 2D collision motion(ignoring mass differenece)
-- Ball bounces off the edges of the window
+- Ball bounces off the edges of window
-- Color of the balls are random.
+- Color of balls are random.
 - You can choose initial velocity, start point, and size of a ball by mouse.
 - Every time you click, a new Polygon Object is created and registered to the simple physics engine I wrote.
 Therefore, as long as your computer can handle, You can add as many balls as you want.
 - Red arrow indicates the velocity of a ball.